-Strong people didn't have scars lacing up their arms like ugly red shoelaces.
+Strong people didn't have needless scars lacing up their arms like ugly red shoelaces.

 He really needed to pull himself together before he got to the café, before Collins saw his expression and began the inquisition he dreaded so much.
-Every day was so full of fear, a tidal wave that rose uncontrollably in his chest every time somebody made eye contact with him, moved even the slightest bit-
+Every day was so full of fear, a foreboding tremor that started from somewhere deep in the center of his chest every time somebody made eye contact with him –

 Do they know?
 Can they know?
 What am I going to say?